-When you choose to restore your missing teeth with dentures, you can enjoy benefits such as:
+When you choose to replace your missing teeth with dentures, you can enjoy benefits such as:

 Remember, missing teeth can eventually lead to serious oral health concerns.
 If you’re interested in dentures, don’t hesitate to give us a call today!

 If you’re missing several, most of, or all of your pearly whites, then you probably know how life-changing dentures can be for you.
 With these restorations, you’ll be able to regain your ability to eat comfortably, speak clearly, and smile confidently.
 However, it’s natural to want to know more about the treatment before beginning the process.
 That’s why our team has taken the time to collect and answer the most common questions we get from our patients.
 Read on or give us a call today if you wish to learn more about dentures in Fort Worth!

 Once you first start wearing your dentures, it’ll take some time to get used to how they work in your mouth.
 This also means you’ll have to learn how to speak with them on, as your tongue will need to get accustomed to the presence of your new teeth.
 While the amount of time necessary to speak with dentures can vary from each patient, practice will be the defining factor for your adjustment process.
 Make sure to pronounce words and sounds repeatedly, especially those that are more difficult for you.
 Try reading out loud and conversing with friends or family members, and you should speak more clearly over time.